scienceverse/scienceverse/mess/demo/registration.md

 ## Installation

-You can install the released version of pipeline from [GitHub](https://github.com/scienceverse/reg) with:
+You can install the released version of `reg` from [GitHub](https://github.com/scienceverse/reg) with:

 ``` r